tobek/laminae/05-ngp.md

 old: Literal angels that journey nomadically around the multiverse to tip the scales and shore up goodness in peril.
 The angel over your shoulder, swaying everyone from peasants to emperors in the face of adversity (and in opposition to NEP)

+- name
+	- The Resolution
+- demonym
+- environment
+	- huge mesas, communities on top, some other thing in the crevasses between - or vice versa, arduous trek up to the top
+	- grand canyon badlands, rivers and and some trees, sunlight between the mesas
+	- but white instead of orangered? maybe all the color drained out, white mesas over reddish brownish valleys
+	- hot, bright sun, occasional great rains
+- culture
+	- indigenous vibe
+	- quaker?
+	- it's a little fearsome/confusing for mortals brought here?
+	- complex interactions incomprehensible to outsiders, super in tune with each other
+	- sign language using some instrument/tool
+- some kind of messenger deity that helps communicate between groups/facilitate empathy?
+- 'We are always faced with the questions: "what must be destroyed?" and "what must be preserved?"'
+- forgiveness and tolerance - "i can tolerate anything except the outgroup"
+	- 'There are a lot of people who say “I forgive you” when they mean “No harm done”, and a lot of people who say “That was unforgivable” when they mean “That was genuinely really bad”'
 - how do they enact it?
 	+ do people come to them, or do they go out into cardinal worlds? trainings?
 	+ do they inspire peacemakers in dreams?